-We celebrate National Educational Support Professionals Day every year on the Wednesday during American Education Week, falling on November 16 this year.
+We celebrate National Educational Support Professionals Day every year on the Wednesday during American Education Week, falling on November 20 this year.
 The National Education Association Representative Assembly established this day to honor the education support professionals who work day in and day out for public schools’ well-being and effective functioning.
 These professionals also play a vital role in forming a healthy community as they help students inside and outside the classroom.
 There are nine services under the Education Support Professionals umbrella, including clerical, custodial and maintenance, food, health and student, para-educators, security, skilled trades, technical, and transportation services.
+If you’re interested in this as a career and need some financial assistance, there are many education scholarships available on Schoalroo.

 History of National Educational Support Professionals Day